 <end>

-The inescapable conclusion is that not only companies like Google, Amazon and Starbucks abuse the UK tax system, but so does the UK government.
+The inescapable conclusion is that not only companies like Google, Amazon and Starbucks seek to exploit the UK tax system, but so does the UK government.
 The impact is apparent from HMRC’s own data.
 In 2002–3, a year of recovery from corporate recession, the total corporate tax take from large UK companies was £20.9 billion.
 In 2011–12 it happened to be the same sum, but adjusted for inflation using the Retail Price Index the 2002 figure would have been £27.9 billion in 2011.
 Some £7 billion of tax revenue was lost in about a decade.
 Of course part of this is undoubtedly recession related, but the rest may well be due to changes in the UK corporate tax system, increasingly aggressive multinational corporations and a policy of denying HMRC the resources it needs to tackle the problem.

 The time to look at the policies and laws that can change this situation has arrived.